Dindagaluhg/Data-Portfolio-by-Dinda/README.md

 # Dinda's Data Portfolio

 This repository showcases the portfolio of Dinda, a Data Enthusiast skilled in data visualization and analysis.
-Eager to tackle new challenges and equipped with a positive work attitude, Dinda is on the lookout for opportunities in the data analyst domain.
-She believes that her dedication, coupled with her skills, can be an asset to any organization.
+Eager to tackle new challenges and She believes that her dedication, coupled with her skills, can be an asset to any future company.

 ## Table of Contents: